 The Man-Eating Leopard Of Rudraprayag by Jim Corbett (1948).
 Man-eating leopards are rare and when according to official government records 125 people were viciously killed and eaten, Corbett began a search for it which seemed impossible.
 Government employees caught it once only to have it escape through its cunning.
 Corbett set out to stop it and this is the remarkable story.
 Free eBook

 Carpet Sahib: A Life Of Jim Corbett by Martin Booth (1990).
-A well-researched and authoritative biography of big-game hunter and conservatist, Jim Corbett (1875-1955).
+Is a rather sensationalised and inaccurate biography of big-game hunter and conservationist, Jim Corbett.
 Corbett was a big-game hunter in India, notably of tigers, who was instrumental in the establishment of the first Indian tiger reserve.

 Tracking Jim: A Hunt In Corbett Country by Prosenjit Das Gupta (2005) is a detailed biography and reappraisal of the life of Jim Corbett of Kumaon, by an enthusiast intimately connected with that region of India.
 Readable and interesting.
 Corbett actually shot his first man-eater when he was ten.